RealToughCandy/code-of-conduct/official code of conduct.md

 - Violence, threats of violence or violent language.

-- Discriminatory jokes and language.
+- Discriminatory jokes & language.

 - Posting or displaying sexually explicit or violent material.